-An authentication token allows a user to programmatically access resources instead of using their username-password.
-The usage of authentication tokens has the following benefits compared to username and password:
+An authentication token allows a user to programmatically access resources instead of using their username and password.
+The usage of authentication tokens rather than user credentials has many benefits:

-Multiple tokens can be generated for different apps or use cases unlike a single username-password for everything.
+Multiple tokens can be generated for different apps or use cases unlike a single set of user credentials for everything.